 - Fold the fabric panel in half to find the center top (8½” in from each side).
 Place a pin at this center point.

-- Pin the template to fabric panel to hold it in place.
+- Pin or tape the template to fabric panel to hold it in place.
 Then, insert a pin at the corners of each of the four triangles that make up the kite body.

-- Gently lift of the template and use your fabric pen or pencil to make a small dot at each of the pin points.
+- Gently lift up the template and use your fabric pen or pencil to make a small dot at each of the pin points.

 - When all the dots have been made, remove the pins and the paper.